Autumn Statement 2023

 On Wednesday, Jeremy Hunt addressed the UK from Parliament and delivered the Autumn Statement, outlining a number of measures which will impact our business and clients.

 The statement was, as a whole, positive, with Hunt demonstrating he knew his audience by introducing a number of crowd-pleasing measures aimed at fuelling economic growth, such as freezing alcohol duty increases once again.
 In a similar theme, he unveiled a reduction in national insurance from 12% to 10%, aimed at making life easier for individuals, small businesses, and the self-employed.
-For RCK and its clients, a number of additional measures were introduced, including amendments to Business Rates, Capital Allowances and R&D, each of which are examined in further detail below.
+For RCK and its clients, a number of additional measures were introduced, including amendments to Business Rates, Capital Allowances, and R&D, each of which are examined in further detail below.

 A positive highlight in Hunt’s statement was the extension of Business Rates relief for a further year.
 This move freezes the small Business Rates multiplier, shielding businesses from potential real-terms cost increases.
 Hunt stated ‘all large businesses start as small businesses’, emphasizing the importance of nurturing small businesses and subsequently extended the 75% relief on business rates (up to £110k) for the retail, hospitality, and leisure sectors, further supporting sectors still recovering from the lingering effects of the pandemic.
 The higher rate multiplier hasn’t been frozen, but we should look to the positive that the small business multiplier has been frozen, impacting businesses who need the freeze most.
 Through this freeze the small rate multiplier will deliver a real time saving of £1.7bn to those who fall into this bracket and keeping the 75% RHL relief will benefit the sector to the tune of £2.35bn.